 In order to improve your chances of success, you should always aim to find experienced attorneys that understand your unfortunate situation.
-Construction defects law can be extremely technical, so finding a firm that serves this specific specialty is very important.
+Construction defect law can be extremely technical, so finding a firm that serves this specific specialty is very important.

 One of the biggest aspects most people forget to look for in an attorney is compassion and humanity.
-Construction defects affect a family’s livelihood.
+Construction defect affect a family’s livelihood.
 Moreover, for many people, a house is the biggest purchase they will ever make.

 Learning that there is a design flaw that may put the house and your health at risk is one of the worse circumstances anyone can find themselves in.
 Contacting an attorney that understands the implications of losing a house means you will get the professional and emotional support you require.

-Construction defects can bring a huge number of issues and setbacks that cost a lot of time and money.
+Construction defect can bring a huge number of issues and setbacks that cost a lot of time and money.
 But, with the right assistance, you’ll be able to hold the responsible party accountable and cover the costs of the repair.

 Contact Russell & Hill, PLLC, and get the help you need to win you Construction defect claim in Everett.